 You must keep all receipts and submit the originals in a timely fashion to the Goldfarb Center’s administrative assistant.
 The receipts need to show both what was purchased and for how much (this is to keep both the accountants and IRS happy).
 You do not need to wait until the project is finished to submit your receipts (in fact it is best to submit within 30 days of the expenditure).
 You should keep a log of all of your expenses (an Excel spreadsheet is a good idea).
 It is a good habit to get into but more importantly insures accurate accounting for yourself and the Center.

-For all other questions, contact Goldfarb Center Assistant Director Emma Hunter at email@example.com.
+For all other questions, contact Goldfarb Center Assistant Director Sherry Berard at firstname.lastname@example.org.